-- Minimum allowable clearance of 15 feet on side and under line. - No overhang. - With distribution under-build- these will be planned and trimmed during distribution cycle work - If determined idle, no work will be done
+- The minimum allowable clearance of 15 feet on the side and under the line. - No overhang. - With distribution under-build- these will be planned and trimmed during distribution cycle work. - If determined idle, no work will be done.

 7.3 Three phase primary lines